 where $\CE(\cdot,\cdot)$ is the cross-entropy, $\hpose_t = (\hpose^k_t)_{k=1}^{K}$, and

 is the indicator function of the \textit{winner} pose hypothesis, which is the closest to the ground truth.
-Eq.\,\eqref{scoringloss} corresponds to the average cross-entropy between the target and predicted scores $\score_t(\inputs) \in [0,1]^K$ at each time $t$.
+Eq.\,\eqref{scoringloss} is the average cross-entropy between target and predicted scores $\score_t(\inputs) \in [0,1]^K$ at each time $t$.

-These two losses complement each other.
-The Winner-takes-all loss only updates the \textit{best} predicted hypothesis, specializing each head on a region of the data distribution \cite{lee2016stochastic}.
-Concurrently, the scoring loss allows the model to learn how likely each head \textit{wins} for a given input, thereby avoiding \textit{overconfidence} \cite{lee2017confident, tian2019versatile} of non-winner heads at inference time.
-Furthermore, as detailed in~\cite{letzelter2023resilient}, the joint prediction of modes $\hpose^k$ and likelihoods $\score^k(\inputs)$ allow the derivation of the \emph{predicted} conditional expectation of 3D poses given 2D inputs:
+Those losses are complementary.
+The winner-takes-all loss updates only the best predicted hypothesis, specializing each head on part of the data distribution \cite{lee2016stochastic}.
+The scoring loss allows the model to learn how likely each head is to winning, thus avoiding overconfidence of non-winner heads (\cf \cite{lee2017confident, tian2019versatile}).

+\myparagraph{Conditional distribution estimation.} As detailed in \cite{letzelter2024resilient}, the model may be interpreted probabilistically as a multimodal conditional density estimator.
+More precisely, it models the distribution $\prob(\pose|\inputs)$ of 3D poses conditioned on 2D poses as a mixture of Dirac distributions:

+Hence, the predicted conditional distribution has, at each predicted hypothesis $\hpose^k$, a peak whose likelihood is given by the predicted score $\score^k$.
+As described in \cref{sec:formal_analysis}, interpreting hypotheses and scores probabilistically enables us to handle depth ambiguity.